-My previous tip on how to write the introduction explained the importance of and provided an example of how to write a good hook.
+My previous tip on how to write the introduction explained the importance of a hook.
+The article is titled “how to write a good hook.”
 A good hook prompts the readers to go on and read the thesis.
 This time, I will detail another feature of a good thesis introduction that works well with the hook, that is, writing from general to specific.

 Writing a Thesis Introduction: General to Specific

-Many seasoned writers or researchers adopts writing from general to specific as the way to go.
+Many seasoned writers or researchers adopt writing from general to specific as the way to go.
 Although this may seem common sense to those who write a lot and who have a way with words, professors or mentors need to guide their students or mentees.
-Mentoring provides at least the basic skills required for better composition.
+Mentoring provides at least the necessary skills required for better composition.

 The Inverted Pyramid Approach to Writing a Thesis Introduction

 Let me illustrate the deductive writing method using an illustration to guide your thinking.
 I call this the inverted pyramid of writing a thesis introduction.
 It follows the general to the specific approach.

 I figured out the situation in class while evaluating students’ interpretation of the inverted pyramid writing method.
 Incisively looking into draft compositions submitted to me, I thought that the concept at best gives just a gist or the tip of the iceberg.
 Many students find themselves at a loss on how to do it.
 Concept wise, it’s easy to understand, but applying it is another thing.
 There is a need to explain the idea further to make it more systematic.

 So here it is.
 I will make the inverted pyramid or general to specific writing approach more detailed and doable.
 I present below my inverted pyramid concept.